 Emerging Composer Festival

-Mentor & Composer-in-Residence
+Dr. Daniel Mehdizadeh, Mentor & Composer-in-Residence

-About the August 2021 Festival
+About the October 2021 Festival

-During the week-long festival, masterclasses and mentorship is offered by both the Ensemble-in-Residence and the Composer-in-Residence, preparing each composer's work for the premiere.
-Prior to the week-long mentorship program, Dr. Mehdizadeh will be meeting with the composers in preparation of their drafts.
+Our festival is a 4-week intensive mentorship and ensemble collaboration program.
+Up to eight composers will be selected to produce new works for our ensemble-in-residence, this round being works for Classical Guitar and Marimba with an online video premiere release.
+Composers will also receive a video file of their final performance for their records, with a limited promotional use*.
+During the week-long workshop, masterclasses and mentorship is offered by both the Ensemble-in-Residence and the Composer-in-Residence, preparing each composer's work for the concert.
+Prior to the week-long mentorship program, Dr. Mehdizadeh will be communicating with and meeting composers in preparation of their drafts.

 PLEASE DO NOT SEND FILES DIRECTLY AS ATTACHMENTS - only links to pdfs and audios will be accepted.

-Submission deadline: June 30, 2021.
+Submission deadline: September 19, 2021.

 Send everything to: firstname.lastname@example.org

-July 30: Final drafts due
+October 15: Final drafts due

-Tuesday August 10 at 11am EDT: Lecture by Composer-in-Residence (composition, orchestration, idiomatic writing)
+Tuesday October 19 at 11am EDT: Lecture by Composer-in-Residence (composition, orchestration, idiomatic writing)

-Wednesday August 11 at 11am EDT: Masterclass and Workshop (compositional technique and writing - ensemble will be playing through various sections of musical drafts with feedback and lecture)
+Wednesday October 20 at 11am EDT: Masterclass and Workshop (compositional technique and writing - ensemble will be playing through various sections of musical drafts with feedback and lecture)

 Dr. Daniel Mehdizadeh